You will need to maintain a record of your CPD activity and keep suitable documented evidence.

 You can record your CPD either manually or online.

-Communication and Consent Keeping CPD Records Objective Activity Osteopathic Practice standards Peer Discussion Review / Guidance
+Case-based discussion Clinical audit Communication and Consent Keeping CPD Records Objective Activity Patient feedback / Guidance

 This document contains the full guidance for osteopaths on the GOsC CPD scheme requirements.
 The CPD scheme provides assurance of continuing fitness to practise for every osteopath on the statutory Register, by encouraging osteopaths to develop their practice as members …